 Chad and Nellie Montgomery visited Denver in September 2010 and attended the Great American Beer Festival (GABF).
 The entire region came alive with beer events as far away as 100 miles from the city.
 Not long after returning, they decided to bring that style of event home to Dallas, Texas.

-Many beer events benefit charity, bring good people together to drink amazing beers, promote small businesses (breweries, restaurants, great bars, and more), and local economy.
+Many beer events benefit charity, bring good people together to drink amazing beers, promote small businesses (breweries, restaurants, great bars, and more), and the local economy.
 We had no idea why Dallas didn’t have a similar event, but we knew that had to be fixed.

-Ten years ago, the largest event we’d ever planned was our wedding with just over 100 people in attendance.
+Over ten years ago, the largest event we’d ever planned was our wedding with just over 100 people in attendance.
 We’re no different than anyone who attends our festival; we’re just two people who love great beer, small businesses, supporting local charities, and festivals.

-We’ve really enjoyed not only donating to the North Texas Food Bank, but volunteering at their facility these past 6 years.
+We’ve really enjoyed not only donating to the North Texas Food Bank, but volunteering at their facility these past 11 years.
 As a result, we’ve chosen them as our charitable organization to receive a portion of the proceeds from Big Texas Beer Fest as well.
-Besides, who doesn’t love a charity that uses 93 cents of every dollar donated, directly for their cause?
+Besides, who doesn’t love a charity that uses 94 cents of every dollar donated, directly for their cause?